Michael Grunebaum, M.D.

 Columbia University Medical Center

-Michael F. Grunebaum, M.D. is Assistant Professor of Clinical Psychiatry at Columbia University, and is a research psychiatrist at the New York State Psychiatric Institute.
+Michael F. Grunebaum, M.D. is Associate Professor of Psychiatry at Columbia University Medical Center, and is a research psychiatrist at the New York State Psychiatric Institute.
 His areas of expertise include the diagnosis and treatment of mood disorders, with a focus on suicidal behavior and clinical trial research.

 Dr. Grunebaum graduated magna cum laude and phi beta kappa from Harvard College in 1983 and received his M.D. from Harvard Medical School in 1991.
 He completed his residency in psychiatry at the Payne Whitney Psychiatric Clinic, New York Hospital-Cornell Medical Center, in 1995.
 He completed the Public Psychiatry Fellowship at Columbia University-New York State Psychiatric Institute and received his board certification in psychiatry in 1996.

-Dr. Grunebaum is a recipient of a 2004 NARSAD Young Investigator award and an NIMH patient-oriented research career development K Award to conduct treatment studies in adults with Major Depressive Disorder and a history of suicidality.
+Dr. Grunebaum is a recipient of NARSAD Young Investigator and Independent Investigator awards,an NIMH patient-oriented research career development K Award, and an NIMH R01 grant to conduct treatment studies in adults with mood disorders and a history of suicidality.
 He is a research psychiatrist on other federally funded clinical studies of mood disorders and suicidal behavior in the Molecular Imaging and Neuropathology Division.